Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-06-17-game-theory.md

 To solve the problem, we can define a new game:

 There is a pile of $$ n $$ stones.
-You and your friend take turn to remove a stone or two stones.
+You and your friend take turns to remove a stone or two stones.
 The one who can not move will lose.

 We now define the original game as game $$ A $$, and the new one